pymupdf/PyMuPDF-Utilities/text-documents/README.md

 Method `find_bookmark()` returns a location in `(chapter, pno)` style.
 TXT documents only have one chapter, so `chapter = 0`.

 `bm` is an integer with a special internal structure - which must not be touched in any way.

+## In This Folder

+The files in this folder are Jupyter notebooks which you can view or download and try out.